aws-samples/amazon-location-samples/openlayers-amplify/README.md

 2. Install project dependencies: `npm install`
 3. Create a new Amplify project environment: `amplify init`
 4. Create Auth and Geo resources: `amplify push`
-5. After deployment is complete, change the extension of `/src/aws-exports.js` to `/src/aws-exports.ts`

 ## Compiles and hot-reloads for development